-The Municipality should evaluate all development applications for network connections - both for vehicle connectivity and active transportation routes.
-See Map 2 and Table 5 for the identified future connections to obtain new corridor right-of-ways.
+The Municipality should evaluate all development applications for network connections - both for vehicle connectivity and active transportation routes to ensure minimum 20m rights-of-way are obtained and additional width along major corridors.
+See Map 2 and Table 5 for the identified future connections to obtain new corridor rights-of-way.